SemMTM/sems-financial-tracker/README.md

 - All secrets (e.g. `DATABASE_URL`, `SECRET_KEY`) are stored in environment variables using `env.py`
 - The `.env` and secret files are excluded via `.gitignore`
 - No credentials or tokens have ever been committed to the Git history

+##  React Architecture and Component Reuse
+This project follows React’s architectural principle of component reuse and composition, allowing for a clean, modular, and scalable codebase.

+Key examples of component reuse:

+**Modal Component**
+- A single reusable modal is used across multiple forms (e.g. Change Username, Add Expenditure, Edit Income), with content passed via props.
+This follows the principle of decoupling logic from presentation.

+**ProtectedRoute**
+- A generic wrapper to restrict access to authenticated users across multiple routes.
+It centralizes access control logic.

+**Form Components**
+- Income and Expenditure use similar forms but are composed of shared input structures and submission logic, showcasing DRY principles.

+**FinancialSummary Cards**
+- Weekly and monthly summary views reuse a shared layout style and formatting utilities (e.g., **cleanFormattedAmount**) to consistently present financial values.

+**Context Providers**
+- The **AuthContext** and **FinancialDataContext** are reused throughout the app using the **useContext** hook, allowing multiple components to consume shared state like **user**, **dataVersion**, or **logout()**.

+**CalendarContext**
+- CalendarContext is a centralized store that manages the selected month and date state across the entire application.
+It enables the following:
+    - Allows the calendar grid, monthly summary, and calendar navigation buttons to all access and update the same **selectedDate**.
+    - Encapsulates month navigation logic in one place, promoting single responsibility and easier maintenance.

+These patterns demonstrate an understanding of React’s composition model and support scalability and maintainability across the application.

 [Back to Table of Contents](#table-of-contents)